TeYuanLiu/teyuanliu.github.io/content/blog/development-cycle.md

 1. Create user stories based on requirements (plan).
 1. [Pick up user stories from the backlog based on prioritization](@/blog/development-cycle.md#prioritization) and put them into a sprint of a two-week development cycle.
-1. Commit source code into the code repository (code).
+1. Develop and commit the source code into the code repository (code).
     -   Prefer many small Pull Requests (PR) over one large PR.
         -   Choose among feature addition, bug fix, and refactoring but not two or more.
         -   Colleagues are more willing to review many small PRs rather than one giant PR.
         -   Get feedback early to revise architecture design before spending too much time and energy on less impactful things.
         -   Smaller PR works well with Continuous Integration / Continuous Delivery (CI/CD) and testing.
-1. Build artifacts (build).
+1. Build the binary (build).
-1. Conduct unit tests (test).
+1. Conduct the unit test (test).
-1. If the build passes the unit test verification, store the artifacts into the artifactory and deploy the build into the development environment, otherwise, go back to step 3.
+1. If the build passes the unit test, store it into the artifactory and deploy it into the development environment, otherwise, go back to step 3.
+1. Conduct the integration test.
-1. Deploy build into the Quality Assurance (QA) environment.
+1. If the build passes the integration test, deploy it into the Quality Assurance (QA) environment, otherwise, go back to step 3.
-1. Conduct QA testing including version-specific test, regression test, cross-version test and performance test.
+1. Conduct the QA test which includes version-specific test, regression test, cross-version test and performance test.
-1. If the build passes the QA test verification, deploy the build into the UAT environment, otherwise, go back to step 3.
+1. If the build passes the QA test, deploy it into the UAT environment, otherwise, go back to step 3.
-1. Conduct User Acceptance Testing (UAT).
+1. Conduct the User Acceptance Testing (UAT).
-1. If the build passes the UAT verification, make it a release candidate and deploy the build into the production environment (deploy).
+1. If the build passes the UAT verification, promote it to a release candidate.
+1. Make the release and deploy the build into the production environment (deploy).
     -   Git branch management
     -   Semantic versioning
     -   Release schedule